40 of the Best Ways to Homeschool in the Car

 Map U.S. Geography with License Plates

 Give each child a copy of a blank US map, some colored pencils, and a clipboard.
-As they see a new state on a license plate, ask them to color that state on the blank map.
+As they see a new state on a license plate, ask them to color it on the blank map.

 Quiz Fun Facts

 Bring Fandex guides or other fact cards with you in the car.
-Children that can read can quiz each other on facts about science and nature study, geography, history, and more.
+Children who can read can quiz each other on facts about science and nature study, geography, history, and more.

 Play Educational Games in the Car